flubla/generative-ai-drift/work_nb/README.md

 3. [Run the benchmark queries](work_nb\03_drift_benchmark_queries.ipynb)
 4. [Visualize and explore the benchmark data in a browser](work_nb\04_drift_nomic.ipynb)

+Each of the notebooks contains markdown explaining what is going on.

+### Explanation for #3.
+Run the benchmark queries

 ### Weaviate connection error
 error getting credentials - err: exec: "docker-credential-desktop": executable file not found in %PATH%, out: ``